 Many first time users of Ubuntu’s Unity interface become slightly confusing by one aspect of the Launcher’s behaviour: minimising app windows.

 Coming from Windows, KDE, or other similar desktop environment, the first expectation of the Unity launcher is that it works like a traditional task bar or dock.
-USers expect to be able to not only maximise/restore windows that have been minimised to the launcher by clicking an an applications’ icon, but also that doing so again will minimise all the relevant windows.
+Users expect to be able to not only maximise/restore windows that have been minimised to the launcher by clicking an applications’ icon, but also that doing so again will minimise all the relevant windows.

 The Patch is only available for Ubuntu 12.04 users, and it’s not supported by Ubuntu.
+It also won’t work on earlier or later releases.

 - sudo add-apt-repository ppa:ojno/unity-minimize-on-click